JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

-# Git In, We're going for a ride.
+# Git In, We're going for a ride 😎.
 **Overview**
 * Review of Git Basics
 * History-changing Git commands